MikhailProg/json.awk/README.md

 `x.sh` is online beautifier it checks JSON string, number, grammar rules and prints content immediately.

-`z.sh` stores the parsed object and just when it is fully parsed print it.
+`z.sh` stores the parsed object and just when it is fully parsed prints it.

 Run beautifiers: